ElMassimo/inertia-rails-ssr-template/README.md

-# Inertia on Rails Template
+# Inertia on Rails with SSR enabled

 This is a minimal installation of [Ruby on Rails](https://github.com/rails/rails), [Vite](https://github.com/vitejs/vite), and [InertiaJS](https://github.com/inertiajs/inertia-rails).
 (It also uses the [Tailwind Play CDN](https://github.com/tailwindlabs/tailwindcss) for some simple styling).
 Feel free to fork this and use it for your next spike, mvp, or entire application.
 If you'd like to take a look around to see how everything is working, I'd recommend checking out the following files: